For the quarter ending September 30, 2002

-Modern commemorative coins authorized by Congress and produced by the U.S. Mint date from the introduction of the George Washington 250th Anniversary Half Dollar in 1982.
-Congress authorized a total of 39 commemorative coin programs between 1982-2001, honoring American people, places, events, and institutions.
-Surcharges from the sales of these coins helped fund a variety of organizations and projects that benefit the community at large.
-Profits generated through the sale of modern commemorative coins are placed in the Mint’s Public Enterprise Fund, which returns gains exceeding the Mint’s operating requirements to the Department of the Treasury’s General Fund.
-These profits then benefit the American people by reducing the amount of new Federal debt issued.
-U.S. Mint commemorative coins have generated nearly $417 million in surcharges over the past 19 years for many worthy foundations.
+Modern commemorative coins authorized by Congress and produced by the United States Mint date from the introduction of the George Washington 250th Anniversary Half Dollar in 1982.
+Congress authorized a total of 41 commemorative coin programs between 1982 and 2002, honoring American people, places, events, and institutions.
+Surcharges from the sales of these coins help fund a variety of organizations and projects that benefit the community at large.
+United States Mint commemorative coin programs have collected approximately $430 million in surcharges over the past 20 years for many worthy recipient organizations.

-America’s commemorative coin program links public funding of special projects to demonstrated private support.
-The Commemorative Coin Reform Act of 1996 makes coin program beneficiaries partners in bearing the risks of commemorative coin programs, and it assures that the U.S. Mint recovers its costs of operating coin programs.
+The Commemorative Coin Reform Act of 1996 requires the commemorative coin program to link public funding of special projects to demonstrated private support by requiring recipient organizations to show receipts of donations from private sources that are equal to or greater than the potential proceeds of coin surcharges.
+It also makes coin program beneficiaries partners in bearing the risks of commemorative coin programs, and it assures that the United States Mint recovers its costs of operating coin programs.
 Commemorative coins are a benefit, not only to numismatic enthusiasts and the recipient organizations, but also by reaffirming our history to the Nation as a whole.
-While the commemorative coin programs currently are increasing in their popularity following the 1996 reforms, the program’s well being remains fragile.
-To ensure that commemorative coin programs continue to reap the benefits of the reforms, the U.S. Mint must continue to execute and oversee these coin programs in a conscientious, prudent, and businesslike manner.
+While the commemorative coin programs currently are increasing in their popularity following the 1996 reforms, some programs are flourishing while others stagnate.
+To ensure that commemorative coin programs continue to reap the benefits of the reforms, the United States Mint must continue to execute and oversee these coin programs in a conscientious, prudent and businesslike manner.
+This underscores the necessity of maintaining and complying with the 1996 Commemorative Coin Reform Act.

-The first commemorative coin program of 2001, Public Law 106-126, the U.S. Capitol Visitor Center (CVC) Commemorative Coin Program was authorized to commemorate the first convening of Congress in the Capitol building.
+The first commemorative coin program of 2001, Public Law 106-126, the U.S. Capitol Visitor Center (CVC) Commemorative Coin Program, was authorized to commemorate the first convening of Congress in the Capitol building.
 Congress established mintages of 100,000 gold coins; 500,000 silver dollar coins; and 750,000 clad half-dollar coins.
 Surcharges from the sale of the coins are authorized to go toward the construction, maintenance and preservation of the U.S. Capitol Visitor Center.
+Production for this program ended December 31, 2001, with sales ending March 7, 2002, one year following the program’s launch.
+As of June 30, 2002, the Capitol Preservation Commission has agreed to purchase the remaining U.S. Capitol Visitor Center coin inventory.

 Analysis of Financial Position